-When we are studying about isomers in chemistry, we will come across various types of isomers.
+When we are studying isomers in chemistry, we will come across various types of isomers.
 While they are mainly divided into two groups namely constitutional isomers and stereoisomers there are more sub-type of isomers that we need to learn about.
-As such, cis and trans isomers are such type of isomers which we will learn about here in this page.
+As such, cis and trans isomers are such types of isomers which we will learn about here on this page.
 We’re going to research what these isomers are and the main distinctions between cis and trans.

 Difference Between Cis and Trans Isomers